 When it comes to supplements like Kratom and the claims that are made about it, they are often too good to be true.
 It is important to know the facts about this drug and the impact it can have on a person’s mind and body.
 We want to help people understand the short and long-term effects as well as where to find treatment in Idaho.

-Also known as mitragyna speciosa, Kratom is a tree that grows in Southeast Asia.
-It is very popular in Thailand, and it has been used in this region of the world for years.
+Kratom is also known as mitragyna speciose.
+It is a tree that grows in Southeast Asia.
+It is quite popular in Thailand and it has been used medicinally in this area of the world for years.
 The problem is that it has properties that are very similar to opioid drugs.
 In lower doses, it can have stimulant effects.
 Both have resulted in it becoming a popular recreational drug in Idaho.

 It's no secret that opinions are rather divided on this substance.
 According to WebMD, some believe that it helps with pain relief, anxiety and depression.
 Some researchers believe it may be useful in treating chronic pain.
 It's even been proposed for it to be used to help with opioid addiction.

 Regardless of what you call it, it is a drug of abuse.
 Officially, it's been declared to be a "drug of concern."